 12. Make papel picado decorations

 Papel picado translates to punched or perforated paper.
 This traditional paper decor is found in a variety of Hispanic cultural events.
-It is used to decorate during celebrations such as Dia de los Muertos (Day of the Dead) and events like birthdays and baby showers, as well as used to add festive looks to family homes.
+It is used to decorate during celebrations such as Día de Muertos (Day of the Dead) and events like birthdays and baby showers, as well as to simply add festive decor to family homes.
 Papel picado can be purchased online, at stores, or even created as a DIY craft.
-Consider adding this beautiful bright-colored Hispanic decor to your classroom to introduce your Hispanic Heritage Month lessons.

 Try it: How To Make Papel Picado from Deep Space Sparkle